GSA/digitalgov.gov/content/posts/2015-03-26-booking-a-discount-bus-ticket-check-carrier-safety-records-with-qcmobile.md

   - USA.gov Federal Mobile Apps Directory
 ---

 The new app from the Department of Transportation’s Federal Motor Carrier Safety Administration called “QCMobile” empowers U.S. motorists to make safety their highest priority on the roadways this spring.
 This is a continued theme in DOT&#8217;s mobile strategy, as they have also recently released the [SaferRide app](https://www.WHATEVER/2015/01/22/saferride-app-could-save-your-life/).

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/250-x-445-QCMobile-Android-app.jpg" alt="QCMobile Android app" %}QCMobile (QC stands for “Query Central”) is a free download for anyone interested in reviewing the DOT registration and safety performance information of motor carriers.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/250-x-445-QCMobile-Android-app.jpg" alt="QCMobile Android app" %}QCMobile (QC stands for “Query Central”) is a free download for anyone interested in reviewing the DOT registration and safety performance information of motor carriers.

 The app gives users more convenient access to currently available online safety performance information for interstate truck and bus companies.
 This means access to information on crashes, safety rating, roadside out-of-service rates, and much more.